Alaska Bear Viewing Tours

 2) Get to see more marine life such as Whales, Seals and Sea Lions

-Doing an Alaska bear viewing trip is one of the truly great wildlife life adventures you will ever experience.
-When you see these magnificent animals on their home turf roaming the coastline catching salmon in the streams flowing into Lake Clark National Park or eating sedge grasses in the marshes adjacent to the coastline, its a time when you forget everything else and just soak in nature at its best.
+When you see the Bears in Alaska’s Lake Clark National Park on their home turf roaming the coastline catching salmon in the streams flowing into Lake Clark National Park or eating sedge grasses in the marshes adjacent to the coastline, its a time when you forget everything else and just soak in nature at its best.

 Going by boat offers many advantages over going by airplane.
 You may see Orcas, Humpback Whales, Sea Otters and many species of sea birds like Puffins.